 The Queen of Poisonous Plants

-Known as the poison-plant lady, Morton worked to educate the public through letters and phone calls, lectures, and articles - even creating posters designed for hospital emergency rooms.
+Known as the poison-plant lady, Julia worked to educate the public through letters and phone calls, lectures, and articles.
+Julia even created posters about poisonous plants specially designed for hospital emergency rooms.

 "She gets to the root of problems" and "She leaves no leaf unturned".

-Police brought Julia a half-inch blade of grass that was stuck to the door handle of the car, and some pieces of leaves that were wedged inside the door.
-Morton Identified the grass as Giant Burma Reed.
+Police brought Julia a half-inch blade of grass stuck to the car's door handle and some pieces of leaves that were wedged inside the door.
+Julia identified the grass as Giant Burma Reed.